CenterForOpenScience/SCORE-papers/README.md

 ### Updating to include new data in existing datasets

-When new data is added to an existing dataset, run `targets::tar_make()` in the console.
+When new data is added to an existing dataset (e.g., updates to changelogs or new lines of data from submitting something to Google Forms), you can run `targets::tar_make()` in the console to update your local copy of the data.
 I recommend doing this regularly if your work depends on having the most up-to-date data available.

 If in doubt about which of these commands to run to get updated data or if you get an error stating a target is not found, default to `rmarkdown::render("targets.Rmd")`.